Bessel Function Analysis of Nesterov's ODE in $N$-Player Quadratic Games: Conclusion

-We have characterized stability of NAGD dynamics for Nash equilibrium seeking: stability holds if and only if all eigenvalues of the pseudo-gradient matrix $G$ lie in $\R_{\geq 0}$ (with the convergence direction additionally requiring $G$ to be diagonalizable; see Remark~\ref{rem:jordan}).
-This is strictly more restrictive than the positive-real-part condition for first-order dynamics, revealing that momentum-based acceleration can destabilize games.
+We have shown that NAGD is unstable for Nash equilibrium seeking whenever any eigenvalue of $G$ lies outside $\R_{\geq 0}$, and that all trajectories converge when eigenvalues lie in $\R_{\geq 0}$ and $G$ is diagonalizable.
+This is strictly more restrictive than the $\Re(\lambda_i) > 0$ condition for first-order dynamics: complex eigenvalues with positive real parts, ubiquitous in non-potential games, destabilize NAGD.
+For potential games ($G = G^\top \succeq 0$), NAGD retains its optimization benefits; for general games, including zero-sum games, first-order or extragradient methods \cite{korpelevich1976} may be preferable.